amperity/amperity-docs/amperity_reference/source/campaigns.rst

 .. meta::
     :description lang=en:
-        Use segments to define audiences, and then send those audiences to downstream marketing workflows for customer activation.
+        Use campaigns to define audiences, and then send those audiences to downstream marketing workflows for customer activation.

 .. meta::
     :content class=swiftype name=body data-type=text:
-        Use segments to define audiences, and then send those audiences to downstream marketing workflows for customer activation.
+        Use campaigns to define audiences, and then send those audiences to downstream marketing workflows for customer activation.

 .. meta::
     :content class=swiftype name=title data-type=string: